manuGil/online-core/docs/source/radiometric-ops.rst

    :alt: redering settings
    :figclass: align-center

-   Chaging the default settings of contrast enhancement to 'No Stretch'
+   Changing the default settings of contrast enhancement to 'No Stretch'

 Single Band Display and Relative Brightness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Task 2.1
    Create a new QGIS project and open the ``topo34f.img``.
    If required, change the colour composite for this layer such that Hydrographic elements like water bodies display in cyan colours (use the legend in the right down corner as reference).
 Do right-click on the layer, select Properties.
 In the Symbology panel change the band selection for Red, Green and Blue to *Layer_1,  Layer_2, and Layer_3.*

 Task 2.2
    Add the  ``Spot270611.img`` to the project.
 Change the display from the default *Multiband colour* to *Singleband Gray* and select ‘Band 1’ as the *gray band*.
 Right-click the *Layer name > Properties > Symbology tab > Render type > Singleband gray*.
 Click Apply.
-The band will be displayed in a grey scale with poor contrast.
-Figure :ref:`fig-greyscale`
+The band will be displayed in a greyscale with poor contrast.
+Figure :numref:`fig-greyscale`

    .. _fig-greyscale:
    .. figure:: _static/img/task-greyscale-b1.png